-In addition to the eight bridges over the Tadami River, trains on the Tadami Line cross a couple more bridges surrounded by stunning nature.
-While the photos of those bridges might not be as spectacular as the First Tadami River Bridge, these hidden spots are also loved by photographers.
-So, we highly recommend expanding your visit to the places we include in this article if you aren’t in a hurry and want to capture various bridges the Tadami Line drives through!
+In addition to the eight bridges over the Tadami River, trains on the Tadami Line cross a couple of more bridges, surrounded by stunning nature.
+While the photos of those scenic bridges might not be as spectacular as those taken from the First Tadami River Bridge Viewpoint, these hidden spots are also loved by photographers.
+Therefore, we highly recommend expanding your visit to the places we include in this article if you are not in a hurry and want to capture various bridges the Tadami Line drives through!

 Hosogoe Arch Bridge (細越拱橋)